What is room testing, and who tests them?

 Regardless of room type, room testers will check against the following when testing:

-- Please ensure that any brute-forcing such as password hashes or enumeration does not take longer than approximately 5 minutes.
-Although the time taken is dependant on hardware, please use entries that are located high up in wordlists.
-We suggest that you use the THM AttackBox as a benchmark for hash cracking and similar, as this is accessible to all.
+Please ensure that any brute-forcing such as password hashes or enumeration does not take longer than 5 minutes.
+Although the time taken depends on hardware, please use entries located high up in wordlists.
+We suggest you use the THM AttackBox as a benchmark for hash cracking and similar, as this is accessible to all.

-- Rooms should have a maximum of 15 questions unless you have a very lengthy walkthrough AND explicit approval from the QA team.
+Rooms should have a maximum of 15 questions unless you have a lengthy walkthrough AND explicit approval from the QA team.
 Please email [email protected] regarding this.

-- Ensure that the room content (and any downloadable media or attached VMs) is both PG-13 and appropriate for the site.
-We're an educational platform which is used in classes, workshops, and corporate environments.
+Ensure that the room content (and any downloadable media or attached VMs) is PG-13 and appropriate for the site.
+We're an educational platform used in classes, workshops, and corporate environments.

-- Rooms should not only have text but should have some sort of interactive element to them.
+Rooms should not only have text but should have some interactive elements to them.

-- Room icon image should not have a white background, and the banner of the room should be of high quality.
+The room icon image should not have a white background, and the room's banner should be high quality.

-- We are lenient on tags for challenge/CTFs in line with their difficulty to avoid spoilers, i.e. We would expect an "easy" challenge room to be more revealing in the room tags then that of a medium or hard.
+We are lenient on tags for challenge/CTFs in line with their difficulty to avoid spoilers, i.e., We would expect an "easy" challenge room to be more revealing in the room tags than that of a medium or hard.

-- The author has the necessary rights to the content they're providing (or have credited appropriately).
+The author has the rights to the content they're providing (or have credited appropriately).

-- The room creator must provide a reference to the licensing agreement or T&Cs of any source code used that isn't their own.
-Source code must allow commercial use to be hosted on TryHackMe.
+The room creator must provide a reference to the licensing agreement or T&Cs of any source code that isn't theirs.
+The source code must allow commercial use to be hosted on TryHackMe.
 Source code without any licensing agreement is considered as "All rights reserved" to the original author and cannot be used.

-- No uploading boxes from sites such as VulnHub unless you are the author or have explicit, written permission from them.
-Room testers may ask for proof alongside the research they do to ensure this.
+No uploading boxes from sites such as VulnHub unless you are the author or have explicit permission from them.
+Room testers may ask for proof alongside their research to ensure this.
 Boxes created using SecGen are strictly prohibited.

-- Re-submissions are welcome, but please implement any necessary changes suggested by the room tester before re-submitting.
+Re-submissions are welcome, but please implement any necessary changes the room tester suggests before re-submitting.

 Please do not ban room testers from your submitted rooms.

-Rooms with a heavy presence or focus of the following are going to be rejected, where exceptions to this rule are on a per room and topic basis.
-This is to help avoid repetition of content on the site:
+Rooms with a heavy presence or focus on the following will be rejected, where exceptions to this rule are on a per-room and topic basis.
+This is to help avoid the repetition of content on the site:

-- The exception to this is unless it's been seen in the wild or is realistic such as the CICCADA 3301 room or content involving AES/RSA encryption for example.
+The exception is unless it's been seen in the wild or is realistic such as the CICCADA 3301 room or content involving AES/RSA encryption, for example.

-- Anything Illegal and/or considered encouraging "Black Hat" activity.
+Anything Illegal or considered encouraging "Black Hat" activity.

-- Rooms with pirated content or content that is taken directly from certifications i.e. PWK labs.
+Rooms with pirated content or content taken directly from certifications, i.e., PWK labs.

-- Challenge rooms that are inspired by certifications are acceptable, however, there is a difference between "inspired" and ripped.
+Challenge rooms inspired by certifications are acceptable.
+However, there is a difference between "inspired" and ripped.

-- Exceptions apply for heavily theory topics, which will be considered on a case-by-case basis.
+Exceptions apply to heavily theory topics, which will be considered case-by-case.

-- Realistic content may be given a second chance in testing.
+We may give realistic content a second chance in testing.

-- Some of these rules may be bypassed given particular merit.
-A decision is made on a case-by-case basis and will be discussed by the TryHackMe QA Staff.
+We may bypass some of these rules, given particular merit.
+A decision is made case-by-case and will be discussed by the TryHackMe QA Staff.

-The TryHackMe QA Staff member responsible for your room will leave their THM username with their feedback.
-However, if not, please ask a Lead Room Reviewer in the THM Discord or email [email protected] with your query so that it can be forwarded onwards.
+The TryHackMe QA Staff member responsible for your room will leave their THM username with feedback.
+However, if not, please ask a Lead Room Reviewer in the THM Discord or email [email protected] with your query so they can forward it.
 During the UAT phase, you may ask questions in the Discord Thread for your room.